Structure Changes for League Play for 2025-2026 Season

 If you and/or your child are not able to commit to the expectations of competitive hockey, you may wish to explore NSDMH Recreational hockey.

-The evaluation process will be run by NSDMH.
-The Technical Director will lead the evaluation and tryout process and select the evaluators.
-NSDMH’s Development Committee will act in an advisory role and assist where required with the process.
+The evaluation process will be run by NSDMH’s Evaluation Coordinator.
+Evaluators will be chosen by the Coordinator and NSDMH’s Tryout Coordinator will act in an advisory role.
 NSDMH will ensure a non-biased evaluation process for all divisions.
 Notification of any adjustments to the groupings will be posted after each session.
+No adjustments will take place to groupings once the group has stepped on the ice.
+Adjustments can be made right up until a player participates with that group’s session.

 It is the players/parent’s responsibility to check the NSDMH website and/or Team Snap for their next scheduled session, as new lists may be posted following each session.
 All information will be posted to the website and/or Team Snap.
 We will attempt to provide all players at least 24 hours advance notice of their next ice session; however, this may not always be possible.

 Parent Head Coaches will not be appointed until their child has secured a spot on a specific team.
-This can be determined through the evaluation or tryout process, or based on the level the player played the previous season.
+This can be determined by evaluations, returning player, or based on the level the player participated in the previous season.

-It is NSDMH’s goal to provide our players with more time on the ice in appropriately sized groupings, allowing more opportunities to accurately assess each players capabilities and strengths.
+It is NSDMH’s goal to provide our players with more time on the ice in appropriate sized groupings, allowing more opportunities to accurately assess each players capabilities and strengths.

-Evaluations will be conducted by evaluators with no association to the division they are evaluating and NSDMH will make every attempt possible to keep 4 consistent evaluators for each group.
-In situations where an evaluator is not able to make a session, a non-biased member will be appointed to fill in for that session.
+Evaluations will be conducted by independent evaluators and NSDMH will make every attempt possible to keep 3 consistent evaluators for each group.
+In situations where an evaluator is not able to make a session, the Evaluation Coordinator will appoint a non-biased member to fill in for that session.

-If you begin the competitive tryout process and wish to discontinue during the process, please contact NSDMH immediately.
+If you begin the competitive tryout process and wish to discontinue during the process, please contact the NSDMH office immediately.

 PHASE 1 (EVALUATIONS)

-Phase 1 will be the evaluation phase that all players of the levels mentioned above will participate in.
-This phase is for progress tracking and grouping purposes.
-Phase 1 will consist of 2, 1 hour ice times, of drills and possibly a 1-hour game.
+Phase 1 will be the evaluation phase that all players U11 and above will participate in.
+This phase is for progress tracking and grouping purposes only; scores from this phase will not be carried over for the remaining 2 phases of competitive tryouts.
+Phase 1 will consist of 1 drills session and 1 intrasquad game.
 Groupings for this phase will be randomly created with a mix of all skill levels.
-After this phase, depending on division sizes, it is possible that competitive tryout invitations will be issued.
+After this phase, depending on division sizes, it is possible that competitive tryout invitations (AA/A/B) will be issued.

 PHASE 2 (COMPETITIVE TRYOUTS)

 This phase is the beginning of competitive tryouts.
-In larger divisions players will attend this phase by invitation only.
-During this phase groups will be participating in drills and 1-hour games.
-This phase will include 3, 1 hour ice times.
-Upon completion of this phase, the scores will be reviewed, and player reassignment will occur.
+During this phase groups will be participating in drills and games.
+This phase will include 3 ice times.
+They will include 1 drills practice and 2 intrasquad games.
+Upon completion of this phase, the evaluations will be reviewed, and player reassignment or team selection will occur.

-Please note, team selection occurs from the highest level first (AAA à AA à A etc) Players reassigned to a lower level will participate in the tryout process for that level.
+Please note, team selection occurs from the highest level first (AA à A à B, etc) Players reassigned to a lower level will participate in the tryout process for that level.
 Exceptions can be made based on when the player was reassigned (ex: last player reassigned from AA may not be required to participate in full tryout process for lower level).
 This will be decided on a case by case basis.

-Please note: No in person meetings will be held with anyone during the tryout process and any e-mails will only be accepted after 24 hours have passed from the time of the placement posting.
-(As per Hockey Nova Scotia 24-hour Rule)
+Please note: No in person meetings will be held with anyone during the tryout process and e-mails will only be accepted after 24 hours have passed from the time of the placement posting.
+(As per Hockey Nova Scotia 24 hour Rule)

-Should you initiate contact regarding placement of your child within the 24-hour period, your inquiry will not be heard.
-If you make an inquiry after the 24-hour period and if the NSDMH Development Committee feels the matter requires further review, they will then consult with the persons involved and in extreme cases may refer the matter to the NSDMH Board of Directors for final decision.
+Should you initiate contact regarding placement of your child within the 24 hour period, your inquiry will not be heard.
+If you make an inquiry after the 24 hour period and if the NSDMH Evaluation and Tryout Coordinators feels the matter requires further review, they will then consult with the persons involved and in extreme cases may refer the matter to the NSDMH Board of Directors for final decision.

 Harassing or threatening communication will not be tolerated.
 They will be reported to the NSDMH Disciplinary Committee and action will be taken immediately.
 Long hours have been dedicated by volunteers to provide a fair process and to choose the NSDMH teams.
 While we understand not everyone agrees with every decision, the organization is committed to this process and believe it places athletes in the best position for an enjoyable season.